dinhhung2512/Archon/README.md

   - Specify a maximum number of times that a block for this chain will be requeued.
   - Only used if Archon is running in priority mode with block interrupting enabled (which is the default), and `requeueInterruptedBlocks` has not been disabled for this chain.
     - Use case: For something like mining a testnet where you don't want to continually mine the same block if it keeps getting interrupted by a higher priority chain.
-- `payoutAddress` *`String`*
-  - Optional, but Required for Foxy-Pool type upstreams.
-  - Sends the specified value as an `X-Account` header for Foxy-Pool upstreams to use.
 - `timeout` *`Unsigned 8-bit Integer`*
   - Optional.
 Default = 5 seconds.
 Minimum = 3.
   - Specify a timeout duration for this chain, which will apply to getting mining info requests and deadline submission requests.
 This is how long Archon will wait for a response after sending a request - if no response is received within this time then Archon will resend the request.